GREAT BASS ALBUMS

 https://www.youtube.com/watch?v=D4KQae9oMWs

 Ironically, two of the greatest basslines in the entire PF output were both played by Gilmour, not Waters.
 It's a shame the bass on "Pigs (Three Different Ones)" is mostly buried in the mix - I had to look up a bass cover of the song to fully appreciate it.
-Meanwhile, the bassline in "Sheep" is a lot less complex, but the syncopation combined with the ghost notes, as well as the use of Waters' signature phasing tone, just make that line sound nasty and I can never quite get enough of it.
+Meanwhile, the bassline in "Sheep" is a lot less complex, but the syncopation combined with the ghost notes, as well as the use of Waters' signature phasing tone, just make that line sound almost hypnotic and I can never quite get enough of it.
 (Oh, and I guess the bassline in "Dogs" is alright, too, though that song's great for other reasons.)

 A Farewell to Kings (Rush)